News

 Figure 2.
 UK net zero GHG scenario

-Chapter Seven – How Can You Achieve Net Zero 2050
+Chapter seven – How can you achieve Net Zero 2050?

 We have now reached the stage where positive action around climate change is no longer a choice, it is a necessity.
 Doing nothing is no longer an option.
-Everyone must take action and contribute positively in some form.

 1. Align company objectives

-One of the ways in which your company could help with the conservation of our planet is to align your objectives with the Paris Agreement and its central aim of keeping the temperature increase to a 1.5C limit for this century.
+One of the ways in which your company could help with the conservation of our planet is to align your objectives with the Paris Agreement and its central aim of keeping the temperature increase to a 1.5°C limit for this century.

 2. Communicate your purpose